SvenGroot/Ookii.CommandLine.Cpp/docs/Scripts.md

 ```

 A static method will be invoked directly.
 For an instance method, the script will generate a lambda
-capturing the `this` pointer to invoke the argument.
+capturing the `this` pointer to invoke the method.

 ### Attributes for arguments types